chrishg23-jpg/HES-benchmark/Time/Emergent Time_in_HES.md

 🧠 Interpretation:
 Time’s arrow is visible in the structure itself.
 The reverse simulation doesn’t reconstruct the forward one—it mutates it.
 Memory loss breaks reversibility.
 Geometry remembers what entropy forgets.

+In systems governed by reversible laws, memory loss doesn’t imply destruction—it signals dispersion.
+What was once a coherent record becomes entangled with the environment, its structure smeared across inaccessible degrees of freedom.
+This diffusion marks the boundary we call the arrow of time: not a fundamental asymmetry, but a practical limit of reconstruction.

+At the edge of reconstructability, memory persists in principle but not in practice.
+Quantum mechanics preserves information through unitary evolution, yet decoherence renders it unreachable.
+The memory becomes a ghost in the wavefunction—present in the global state, but lost to any local observer.

+This is the domain of quantum echoes: faint, theoretical traces of the past that shimmer beneath the noise, reminding us that irreversibility is not absolute, but emergent from entanglement, entropy, and the limits of observation.